Johnnie Law | The Johnny Law tales in Big Town

 This story is somewhat typical of the later Johnny Law tales, those in Big Town #5 onwards, in that it has some good, original mystery ideas, but their over all embodiment in a story is weak and not perfectly crafted.
 One has to give such stories mixed reviews.
 It is also hard to tell whether or not to recommend them to readers.
 Will they enjoy the mystery plot concept?
 Or will they be bored by its flawed execution?

-The story marks an attempt for find romance for Johnny Law, something that had heretofore been largely missing from his 1950's revival.
+ROMANCE.
+The story marks an attempt to find romance for Johnny Law, something that had heretofore been largely missing from his 1950's revival.
 When a beautiful night club singer mixed up in the mystery expresses interest in Johnny, he turns her down, however, telling her: "I never go out socially with murder suspects".
 This line seems deliriously funny to me, a reasonable attitude, but absurdly put, as if Johnny were expressing a corporate policy.

 Johnny Law vs Johnny Lawless (1951).
 Writer: ?
 Art: Irwin Hasen.
 Policeman Johnny Law gets targeted by a mysterious, brainy criminal, who signs himself Johnny Lawless.
+Intricately plotted tale, with both adventure and mystery.

-COMMAND.
+CHAIN OF COMMAND.
 The tale opens (page 2) with Johnny Law obeying an order from his superior officer, a uniformed police Captain.
 This shows Johnny Law as part of a hierarchical Chain of Command.
 The Captain underscores the order by using a Thumb Gesture.

 The story concludes with Johnny Law concealing his scheme from the Captain.
 He thus takes himself out of the Chain of Command, at least temporarily.
 It makes for a distinctive progression.
 Johnny Law starts the tale as part of the Chain, and ends outside it.